Snitelaru49/gdpr-privacy-automailer/README.md

 ![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)

-A cross-browser extension (Chrome, Firefox, Edge, Brave, Opera) that helps users quickly send GDPR data deletion requests by detecting privacy-related email addresses on the current site, offering automated templates, and even searching intelligently when no address is found.
+A browser extension that helps you instantly find privacy-related email addresses on any website and send GDPR data deletion requests with a single click.
+Works on Chrome, Firefox, Edge, Brave, and Opera.
 ---

 ## ✨ Features